raspberrypilearning/fl-programming-robotics/docs/week-2/fl-progrobot-w2-step10.md

 One modification you can make is to instruct the robot to move backwards for a period of time before turning to avoid an object.
 This will give your robot a chance to avoid obstacles if it has found itself in a dead end.

 Another solution is to introduce random aspects into the robot's movements.
+For example, you could import the `random` library into your Python program and use the function `random.randint(0,1)` to return a random integer that's either 0 or 1.
+How might you adapt your program so it chooses a direction based on this random value?

 #### Randomising the amount of time the robot turns